wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

     | **email**     | The email address to receive the formatted weather forecast information |

     !!! note
-        If you use **Ballerina** as the build presets and want to set a configurable variable as a secret, click the lock icon corresponding to the configurable variable.
+        If you use **Ballerina** as the build preset and want to set a configurable variable as a secret, click the lock icon corresponding to the configurable variable.
 This marks it as a secret and conceals the input value.

         For example, if you set the **apiKey** as a secret, its input value will be concealed.
 To update the input value later, click **Update Secret Content** and specify a new value.